 The goal of the PGY-IV year is to facilitate the transition to the roles of independent clinician, teacher, administrator and scholar/researcher.
 By offering a large amount of choice in designing one’s PGY-IV program, we offer the PGY-IV a mentored experience in designing a clinical and academic program, preparing them for the tasks of independent psychiatric practice.

-The majority of the PGY-IV year is elective time.
+The majority of the PGY-IV year is elective.
 Each resident creates a unique year based on clinical and research interests.
 Our Clinical Scholars Institute helps with this process, exposing residents to mentors and didactics aimed at improving scholarship and expertise.
 Residents elect major and minor areas of study, aimed to continue with development of broad expertise as well as selected areas of concentration.

-As in the PGY-III year, PGY-IV residents may moonlight in any of several New York City Hospitals, including Payne Whitney Westchester.
+As in the PGY-III year, PGY-IV residents may moonlight in any of several New York City Hospitals, including NewYork-Presbyterian Westchester Behavioral Health Center.
 Moonlighting provides an opportunity to do independent clinical work in a variety of settings and to supplement income.

 PGY-IV Chief Residency